rudi97277/blog-api/README.md

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+## About this project

+This project is a simple version of blogging allow user to post a blog, like or dislike a blog, make a comment in a blog and like or dislike a comment

 ## How To Run ~
 1. git clone this project to your local working environment